 Receiving an autism diagnosis for your child is no doubt an emotionally charged and life-changing event.
-You may feel surprised, overwhelmed, or relieved by your child’s diagnosis, reactions that are quite natural and understandable for a variety of reasons.
-Despite the mix of emotions, it’s important to know that life holds many possibilities for your child.
-Most significantly, there are things you can do.
-Through informed action and the use of appropriate treatments and interventions, you can enhance the quality of your child’s life long-term.
+You may feel surprised, overwhelmed, or you may, in fact, be relieved by your child’s diagnosis.
+Through it all, it’s important to know that life holds many possibilities for your child and your family.
+Most significantly, there are things you can do to enhance the quality of your child’s life.

 Some parents have a more difficult time than others accepting their child’s diagnosis.
 In some cases, this may be due to a lack of understanding of what autism is, how it is caused, and what it means for their child’s future.
 On one hand, an autism label may be something that some families prefer to avoid entirely.
 On the other, an autism label can help validate and put a name to the developmental delays that some families have long suspected.

-Another reason that some parents struggle to accept their child’s diagnosis is that autism places all of their hopes and dreams for their child in question.
-An autism diagnosis, though, does not mean that parents should give up on those hopes and dreams.
-Rather, we urge parents to use them to further inspire them in their efforts to help their child.
-Interestingly, when asked what it is that they want most for their child, parents of children with and without autism respond similarly: they want their child to be healthy, have friends, secure any needed supports, and most importantly, be happy.
+Another reason that some parents struggle to accept their child’s diagnosis is that autism places their expectations for their child in question.
+Interestingly, however, when asked what it is that they want most for their child, parents of children with and without autism respond similarly: they want their child to be healthy, have friends, secure any needed supports, and most importantly, be happy.
 Although raising a child with autism will be challenging at times, such aspirations for your child are achievable, particularly with strong family support.
 With autism you are not running a sprint, but rather a marathon with many bumps and hurdles along the way.
 The best thing that you can do following a diagnosis is to get started.

 Your Life as Your Child’s Advocate Begins

-While a diagnosis with autism presents a range of emotions and complexities, it also brings clarity and purpose in terms of understanding what is going on with your child.
-In that light, there are three beneficial aspects.
+While a diagnosis of autism presents a range of emotions and complexities, it also brings clarity and purpose in terms of understanding what is going on with your child, resulting in three positive developments: